 Chassigny consists of 90 vol% Mg-rich olivine (Fo68), resembling a terrestrial cumulate dunite (although more FeO-rich), with the remaining constituents comprising the pyroxenes pigeonite and augite (5%), plagioclase feldspar (2%), and chromite (1.4%), along with minor pyrite and both fluorapatite (in melt inclusions) and chlor-fluorapatite (in interstitial maskelynite).
 Chassigny contains noble gases different from the martian atmosphere, and is presumed to originate from the martian mantle.

-The Cl-enrichment of the interstitial material is thought to have developed as a result of the upward migration of a high-temperature, Cl-rich fluid, which then lost Cl and gained water as it percolated through the cumulus pile along interstitial pathways (McCubbin et al., 2007).
+McCubbin et al. (2007) posited that the Cl-enrichment of the interstitial material developed as a result of the upward migration of a high-temperature, Cl-rich fluid, which then lost Cl and gained water as it percolated through the cumulus pile along interstitial pathways.
 McCubbin and Lindsley (2006) inferred from the structural formula of apatite that the water content was likely very low (<0.4 wt%) during crystallization of Chassigny; apatites from basaltic shergottites are more water-rich.
 In a contrasting study, McCubbin et al. (2009) found that kaersutite and Ti-biotite in Chassigny melt inclusions contain higher abundances of water than previously measured, a value which correlates to a parental source magma water content between ~460 and 840 ppm (0.50.8 wt%), while lower abundances of Cl and F were observed.

-In support of the conclusion that martian parental magmas were water-poor, results of analyses by Filiberto and Treiman (2009) of both apatite and kaersutite in martian meteorites are consistent with a parental melt volatile content that was Cl- and S-rich and water-poor, properties which would affect mineral compositions and crystallization temperatures similar to the way in which a hydrous parental magma would.
+In support of the conclusion that martian parental magmas were water-poor, results of analyses by Filiberto and Treiman (2009) of both apatite and kaersutite in martian meteorites are consistent with a parental melt volatile content that was Cl- and S-rich and water-poor, properties that would affect mineral compositions and crystallization temperatures similar to the way in which a hydrous parental magma would.
 They cite the Cl-rich surface rocks revealed in analyses by the Mars Exploration Rovers in support of their theory.
-Employing volatile partitioning models, Giesting and Filiberto (2013) calculated the halogen content of the magma that was precursor to the two chassignites based on the Cl/Fl ratios in existing hydrous minerals (apatite) and in magmatic melt inclusions hosted by olivine (apatite, kaersutite, and biotite).
-A crystallization sequence of kaesutite ⇒ apatite was found to be consitent with the data, while biotite is thought likely to have crystallized from a late-stage, halogen-rich metasomatic fluid, the latter also considered a factor in the composition of ferromagnesian minerals and an influence upon the acidic nature of the martian environment.
+Employing volatile partitioning models, Giesting and Filiberto (2013) calculated the halogen content of the magma that was precursor to the chassignites based on the Cl/Fl ratios in existing hydrous minerals (apatite) and in magmatic melt inclusions hosted by olivine (apatite, kaersutite, and biotite).
+A crystallization sequence of kaesutite ⇒ apatite was found to be consitent with the data, while biotite is thought likely to have crystallized from a late-stage, halogen-rich metasomatic fluid; the latter is also considered to be a factor in the composition of ferromagnesian minerals, as well as an influence upon the acidic nature of the martian environment.

 Three different types of glass-bearing inclusions (up to 0.2 mm) are present in Chassigny: 1) multi-crystalline or multiphase (glass + several mineral inclusions); 2) crystal + glass or monocrystal (glass + a single mineral inclusion); and 3) pure glass (Monkawa et al., 2003; Varela and Zinner, 2015).
 Multiphase inclusions typically contain low- and high-Ca pyroxene, feldspar- and Si-rich glasses, sometimes low-H, Ti-rich kaersutite, and more rarely, chlorapatite, FeS, chromite, anorthite and albite.
 Mineralogical evidence suggests that these inclusions could have formed in the martian mantle under more reducing conditions than those of the Chassigny parent magma (Monkawa et al., 2006).
 Similar magmatic inclusions are present in nakhlites, shergottites, and lherzolites, which all typically contain AlTi augite.
 Monkawa et al. (2003) argue that both the reverse zoning present in some augites in Chassigny inclusions, and the absence of Ti-rich phases other than kaersutite, provide evidence for a late impact-shock event on Chassigny.
 This impact created more reducing conditions (causing reverse zoning) and higher temperatures and pressures (causing Ti-rich phases other than kaersutite to melt).
 Rapid cooling of the magmatic inclusions ensued.